jaimoondra/submodular-polytope-projections/code/README.md

 ```

 ### Remark
-This code can be found on GitHub at at https://github.com/jaimoondra/submodular-polytope-projections/edit/experiments/code/
+This code can be found on GitHub at https://github.com/jaimoondra/submodular-polytope-projections/edit/experiments/code/